Nachi Falls (Nachi-no-taki) in Wakayama

 Top:

-Kumano Nachi Taisha Grand Shrine - It is a famous Shinto Shrine and belongs to the three Kumano Sanzan shrines (Three Grand Shrines of Kumano), which are Hayatama Taisha, Hongu Taisha and Nachi Taisha.
+Kumano Nachi Taisha Grand Shrine - It is a famous Shinto Shrine and belongs to the three Kumano Sanzan shrines (Three Grand Shrines of Kumano), which are Hayatama Taisha, Hongu Taisha, and Nachi Taisha.
 The shrine is part of the UNESCO World Heritage Site - Sacred Sites and Pilgrimage Routes in the Kii Mountain Range.

-Seigantoji (Temple of the Blue Waves) - Seigantoji is a Tendai Buddhist temple and a Important Cultural Property of Japan.
+Seigantoji (Temple of the Blue Waves) - Seigantoji is a Tendai Buddhist temple and an Important Cultural Property of Japan.
 The temple has the status of a UNESCO World Heritage Site.
 The three-story pagoda at the temple grounds is an amazing sight.
 Read more

 Festival & Events (dates can change without notice)